ParthTandel/DS5500-Assignment-2/README.md

 ## Problem 5

-To see the relation here i plotted the child mortality over income similar to above with color blue as actual child mortality rate and yellow, green and red respectively for 1st, 2nd, and 3rd-degree regressor.
+To see the relation here I plotted the child mortality over income similar to above with color blue as actual child mortality rate and yellow, green and red respectively for 1st, 2nd, and 3rd-degree regressor.

 In the below plot we see that all the regressor lines are way off in representing the relation between both the variable.
 Also, we see that child mortality is inversely proportional to income.
 As income increase the child mortality rate decreases.